Peach: History

 An article on peach tree cultivation in Spain is brought down in Ibn al-'Awwam's 12th-century agricultural work, Book on Agriculture.
 The peach was brought to the Americas by Spanish explorers in the 16th century, and eventually made it to England and France in the 17th century, where it was a prized and expensive treat.
 Although Thomas Jefferson had peach trees at Monticello, American farmers did not begin commercial production until the 19th century in Maryland, Delaware, Georgia, South Carolina, and finally Virginia.

-The Shanghai honey nectar peach was a key component of both the food culture and agrarian economy the area where the modern megacity of Shanghai stands.
+The Shanghai honey nectar peach was a key component of both the food culture and the agrarian economy in the area where the modern megacity of Shanghai stands.
 Peaches were the cornerstone of early Shanghai's garden culture.
 As modernization and westernization swept through the city the Shanghai honey nectar peach nearly disappeared completely.
 Much of modern Shanghai is built over these gardens and peach orchards.

 The first European botanist to argue that the peach did not originate in Persia was Augustin Pyramus de Candolle in 1855.
 He argued on the basis of it not being mentioned by Xenophon in 401 BCE or by other early sources that it could not have arrived there much before it was imported to Rome in the 100s BCE.
 An important western botanist to argue for a Chinese origin of the species was Ulysses Prentiss Hedrick in 1917.
 Chinese literature records the fruit for at least 1,000 years before its appearance in Europe.

-Peaches in the Americas
+In the Americas

 Peaches were introduced into the Americas in the 16th century by the Spanish.
 By 1580, peaches were being grown in Latin America and were cultivated by the remnants of the Inca Empire in Argentina.